-support from philosophers who insist that hearing silence is not a mere failure to hear sound but rather a case of successful perception (11, 12), and that despite their apparent attractions cognitive views are ill-motivated (13).
+However, an alternative possibility, which arguably does more justice to our phenomenology, is that we literally perceive silences.
+This interpretation has recently received support from philosophers who insist that hearing silence is not a mere failure to hear sound but rather a case of successful perception (11,12), and that despite their apparent attractions cognitive views are ill-motivated (13).

-There is of course a rich empirical literature demonstrating the importance of pauses and gaps in auditory perception [e.g., speech processing (14-17) and word segmentation (18)]; however, while these findings certainly enrich our understanding of the role that silence plays in the individuation and identification of sounds, they are neutral on whether silences themselves can be objects of auditory perception.
-The same is true of work on musical endings (19), vocal hesitation (20), and other phenomena which investigate representations of sound-sequence boundaries or breaks in speech, but not moments of silence themselves.
+There is of course a rich empirical literature demonstrating the importance of pauses and gaps in auditory perception (e.g., speech processing (14-17) and word segmentation (18)); however, while these findings certainly enrich our understanding of the role that silence plays in the individuation and identification of sounds, they are neutral on whether silences themselves can be objects of auditory perception.
+The same is true of work on musical endings (19), vocal hesitation (20), and other phenomena, which investigate representations of sound-sequence boundaries or breaks in speech, but not moments of silence themselves.
 Similarly, neuroscientific studies on sound termination (21), gap detection (22), and expectation violation (23) show that the brain is sensitive to sound offsets and omissions, but leave open whether these phenomena amount to the genuine perception of silence.
-As a result, extant empirical work does not resolve the broader theoretical debate concerning perceptual versus cognitive accounts of silence, leaving both sides to rely predominantly on introspection, thought experiments and philosophical theorizing (9, 11-13).
+As a result, extant empirical work does not resolve the broader theoretical debate concerning perceptual versus cognitive accounts of silence, leaving both sides to rely predominantly on introspection, thought experiments and philosophical theorizing (9,11,12,13).

-An Empirical Approach: Substituting Silences for Sounds
+An empirical approach: Substituting silences for sounds

-Here, we introduce an empirical approach aimed directly at this foundational question, by asking whether silences can "substitute" for sounds in event-based auditory illusions.
-Our approach focuses on a key aspect of auditory processing: event segmentation (3, 24).
-When presented with acoustic stimuli, the auditory system segments continuous input into discrete event representations, which typically correspond to the sounds we hear (e.g., musical notes, phones, and other units of auditory processing).
+Here, we introduce a new empirical approach aimed directly at this foundational question, by asking whether silences can 'substitute' for sounds in event-based auditory illusions.
+Our approach focuses on a key aspect of auditory processing: event segmentation (3,24).
+When presented with acoustic stimuli, the auditory system segments continuous input into discrete event representations which typically correspond to the sounds we hear (e.g., musical notes, phones, and other units of auditory processing).
 An empirical signature of this segmentation process is that auditory event representations can cause illusions in which perceived duration is distorted.
 We reasoned that if the auditory system treats silences as genuine auditory objects and constructs event representations on their basis, then periods of silence should elicit temporal distortions analogous to those elicited by sounds.
-In the seven experiments that follow, we report three "silence illusions" where this is indeed the case-i.e., in which previously discovered auditory illusions occur even when the sounds are replaced by silences (Fig. 1A).
-These illusions not only generate robust empirical data, but can easily be subjectively experienced (see "demos" at https://perceptionresearch. org/silence).
+In the seven experiments that follow, we report three novel 'silence illusions' where this is indeed the case - i.e., in which previously discovered auditory illusions occur even when the sounds are replaced by silences (Fig. 1A).
+These illusions not only generate robust empirical data, but can easily be subjectively experienced (see 'demos' at https://perceptionresearch.org/silence).
 We conclude that the auditory system generates perceptual event representations corresponding to moments of silence (henceforth, representations of silence), and that these representations underlie genuine perceptual experiences of silence.

-Experiments 1 to 3: The "One-Silence-Is-More" Illusion
+Experiments 1-3: The 'one-silence-is-more' illusion